‘Hell awaits you’: Folau in anti-gay Twitter storm

 Israel Folau is headed for a showdown with Rugby Australia boss Raelene Castle after yet another anti-homosexual message was posted on his social media channels on Wednesday night.

-A message on his Instagram account was published on his Instagram account in which he said that "hell awaits" "drunks, homosexuals, adulteres, liars, fornicators, thieves, atheists and idolators" - adding they should "repent" as "only Jesus saves".
+A message on his Instagram account which he said that "hell awaits" "drunks, homosexuals, adulteres, liars, fornicators, thieves, atheists and idolators" - adding they should "repent" as "only Jesus saves".

 He added: "Those that are living in Sin will end up in Hell unless you repent.
 Jesus Christ loves you and is giving you time to turn away from your sin and come to him."